the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 <captioned-image alt="S-Trenue Tower" caption="S-Trenue Tower © Yong-Kwan Kim" imgFile="guides/seoul/stringio.jpg" format="v"/>

 The S-Trenue is an exceptional tower.
 It escapes from the boring, overdone boxy highrise by being creative with how you deal with FAR and GFA requirements.
-Instead of building a low and chunky building, like most of its neighbors, MASS Studies designed a group of slender, slanted towers which lean on and off each other, creating gaps in between filled with green.
+Instead of building a low and chunky building, like most of its neighbors, MASS Studies designed a group of slender, slanted towers that lean on and off each other, creating gaps in between filled with green.

 ### Visit